leadingsystems/lsjs/README.md

 To use LSJS on a website it is necessary to load the LSJS core and at least one LSJS app.
-Loading the core or an app means loading the LSJS binder.php file with specific GET parameters. binder.php will then deliver a JS response or a CSS response, depending on what is requested.
-The purpose of binder.php is to combine the scripts and stylesheets of the LSJS core or an app (which are structured in folders) in one single file.
-No JS file or CSS file of the LSJS core or an app will ever be referenced directly.
+Loading the core or an app means loading the LSJS binder.php file with specific GET parameters. binder.php will then deliver a JS response.
+The purpose of binder.php is to combine the scripts of the LSJS core or an app (which are structured in folders) in one single file.
+No JS file of the LSJS core or an app will ever be referenced directly.

 Example _01 doesn't use any of the cool LSJS features (only the very simple messageBox core module).
 It simply shows how to include an LSJS app in your website.

 Please open: http://yourdomain.com/assets/lsjs/examples/_01/index.html

-If your browser displays a message box saying "LSJS loaded!" and your screen has a nice green background then both the javascript part and the CSS part of the LSJS core and the example app have been loaded successfully.
+If your browser displays a message box saying "LSJS loaded!" then the javascript of the LSJS core and the example app have been loaded successfully.

 Take look in "assets/lsjs/examples/_01/index.html" to see how binder.php is being referenced there.

-First of all, binder.php has to be referenced in the "src" attribute of a script element and/or the "href" attribute of a style element.
+First of all, binder.php has to be referenced in the "src" attribute of a script element.

 Like this:

 `<script src="../../core/appBinder/binder.php?output=js"></script>`

-or this:

-`<link rel="stylesheet" href="../../core/appBinder/binder.php?output=css">`

-The first includes the JS source code of the LSJS core and the core modules, the second includes the CSS code for the LSJS core and the core modules.
+This includes the JS source code of the LSJS core and the core modules.

 If we only do this, we don't see anything happening because we don't have any application code yet.

-In order to load the JS and the CSS of our app, we use the following "script" and "style" elements:
+In order to load the JS of our app, we use the following "script" element:

 `<script src="../../core/appBinder/binder.php?output=js&pathToApp=_dup2_/examples/_01/app&includeCore=no&includeCoreModules=no"></script>`

-`<link rel="stylesheet" href="../../core/appBinder/binder.php?output=css&pathToApp=_dup2_/examples/_01/app&includeCore=no&includeCoreModules=no">`

 The GET parameters `includeCore=no` and `includeCoreModules=no` tell binder.php
 to only load the app and its modules but not the core.
 Since we loaded the core